 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Group has no significant concentration of credit risk.
 To reduce exposure to credit risk, the Group has an approval process whereby credit limits are applied to its customers and counter parties.
-The Group considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk the Group compares the risk of default occurring on asset as at the reporting date with the risk of default as at the date of initial recognition.
+The Group considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an ongoing basis through each reporting period.
+To assess whether there is a significant increase in credit risk the Group compares the risk of default occurring on asset as at the reporting date with the risk of default as at the date of initial recognition.
 It considers reasonable and supportive forward-looking information such as:

-- a) Actual or expected significant adverse changes in business, - b) actual or expected significant changes in the operating results of the counterparty, - c) financial or economic conditions that are expected to cause a significant change to the counterparty's ability to meet its obligations, - d) significant increase in credit risk on other financial instruments of the same counterparty, - e) significant changes in the value of the collateral supporting the obligation or in the quality of the third-party guarantees or credit enhancements.
+- a) Actual or expected significant adverse changes in business, - b) Actual or expected significant changes in the operating results of the counterparty, - c) Financial or economic conditions that are expected to cause a significant change to the counterparty's ability to meet its obligations, - d) Significant increase in credit risk on other financial instruments of the same counterparty, - e) Significant changes in the value of the collateral supporting the obligation or in the quality of the third-party guarantees or credit enhancements.

-Set out below is the information about the credit risk exposure on the Groups's trade receivables (excluding related party receivables) using a provision matrix:
+Set out below is the information about the credit risk exposure on the Group's trade receivables using a provision matrix: